Death of Adolf Hitler

-Adolf Hitler, chancellor and dictator of Germany during the Nazi era from 1933 to 1945, committed suicide by gunshot to the head on 30 April 1945 in the Führerbunker in Berlin after it became clear that Germany would be defeated during the Battle of Berlin, which led to the end of World War II in Europe.
-His longtime companion and wife of one day, Eva Braun, committed suicide with him, by cyanide poisoning.
-In accordance with Hitler's prior written and verbal instructions, that afternoon their remains were carried up the stairs and through the bunker's emergency exit to the Reich Chancellery garden, where they were doused in petrol and burned.
-The news of Hitler's death was announced on German radio the next day, 1 May.
+On 30 April 1945, Adolf Hitler committed suicide by gunshot in the Führerbunker when it became clear that Germany would lose the Battle of Berlin, which resulted in Germany's surrender to the Allies and the end of World War II in Europe.
+His wife Eva Braun, whom he had married the day before, committed suicide with him via cyanide poisoning.
+That afternoon—in accordance with Hitler's prior written and oral instructions—the couple's corpses were carried out of the Führerbunker and cremated in the garden of the Reich Chancellery.
+His death was announced in German radio broadcasts on 1 May.
+Hitler had served as the Führer of Germany since 1933 and of the Nazi Party since 1921.

-Eyewitnesses who saw Hitler's body immediately after his suicide testified that he died from a self-inflicted gunshot, presumably to the temple.
-Otto Günsche, Hitler's personal adjutant, who handled both bodies, testified that while Braun's smelled strongly of burnt almonds – an indication of cyanide poisoning – there was no such odour about Hitler's body, which smelled of gunpowder.
-Dental remains found in the Chancellery garden were matched with Hitler's dental records in May 1945 and are the only portion of Hitler's body confirmed to have been found.
+Witnesses who saw Hitler's body immediately after his suicide testified that he died from a self-inflicted gunshot wound, presumably to his temple.
+Hitler's personal adjutant Otto Günsche testified that while Braun's body smelled strongly of burnt almonds—an indication of cyanide poisoning—there was no such odour about Hitler's body, which instead smelled of gunpowder.
+Dental remains found in the Chancellery garden were matched with Hitler's records in May 1945 and are the only portion of Hitler's body that are known to have been found.

-The Soviet Union restricted the release of information and released many conflicting reports about Hitler's death.
-Historians have largely rejected these as part of a deliberate disinformation campaign by Joseph Stalin to sow confusion regarding Hitler's death, or have attempted to reconcile them.
-Soviet records allege that the burnt remains of Hitler and Braun were recovered, despite eyewitness accounts that they were almost completely reduced to ashes.
+The Soviet Union restricted the circulation of information about Hitler's death and released many conflicting reports on the subject.
+Historians have largely rejected or have attempted to reconcile these reports as part of a deliberate disinformation campaign by Joseph Stalin to sow confusion.
+Soviet records allege that the burnt remains of Hitler and Braun were recovered, which does not agree with witness accounts that the bodies were almost completely reduced to ashes.
 In June 1945, the Soviets began promulgating two contradictory narratives: that Hitler died by cyanide or that he had survived and fled to another country.
-Following extensive review, West Germany issued a death certificate in 1956.
-Conspiracy theories about Hitler's death continue to attract interest.
+West Germany issued a death certificate for Hitler in 1956 following an extensive review.
+However, conspiracy theories about Hitler's death continue to attract interest.